wehlutyk/thesis/content/3-gistr-4-results.md

 ]
 That is, for those lengths, deletions towards the end of the utterance are significantly larger than deletions at the beginning (4.1 words versus 1.7 words on average), in addition to being more frequent (see the susceptibility plots above).
 The trend is present for deletions at all lengths, though most of the time not significative.
-Other operations do not seem to exhibit this behaviour.
+Other operations do not seem to exhibit this behaviour (the variations for insertions are not significative).

 ![Chunk operation size w.r.t. parent length and position in utterance.
 The leftmost plot (blue background) shows the average chunk size w.r.t. parent length for all utterances.